stassa/louise/README.md

 2014)], [(Muggleton et al. 2015)], is a new setting for Inductive Logic Programming (ILP) [(Muggleton, 1991)].
 ILP is the branch of machine learning that studies algorithms learning logic programs from examples, background knowledge and a language bias that determines the structure of learned programs.
-In MIL, the language bias is defined by a set of second-order clause templates called _metarules_.
+In MIL, the language bias is defined by a set of second order logic clauses called _metarules_.
 Examples, background knowledge and metarules must be provided by the user, but Louise can perform predicate invention to extend its background knowledge and metarules and so learn programs that are impossible to learn only from its initial data.
 Louise can also learn new metarules from examples of a learning target.
 Finally, Louise can perform examples invention to extend its set of given examples.

 In this manual we show simple examples where Louise is trained on small, "toy" problems, designed to demonstrate its use.
 However, Louise's learning algorithm,